koenkoen1/minorproject/PROCESS.md

 Added labels to pie chart, but not all of them.
 I had to prevent overlap somehow... right?

 # Day 12
 Readded municipality map and it switches to district map if it is clicked.
-This is what i originally intended, but gave up on.
+This is what i originally intended, but had delayed implementing.
 Now I still have to make the pie chart switch to "municipality mode" instead of always showing the distribution in the country.
 known bugs: pie chart text sometimes shows up in the middle of the chart, back button does not disappear when you go back by clicking the same district twice.

+# Day 13
+Pie chart switches between modes successfully (disregarding the textbug).
+I disabled zooming out when a district is clicked twice.
+That solves one of the bugs.
+Added function that turns strokes of all districts in the selected municipality blue.
+additional bug: the border of a district does not always appear blue if it borders a district in an unselected municipality